 Before getting obsessed with having sparkling white teeth, however, the initial question should be, if the set of teeth that you want to be whitened is still complete.
 Unfortunately for some people suffering from tooth loss due to decay or other natural causes, they will require other types of dental treatment that will put teeth whitening at the bottom of the list.

-As explained by Dr. Sid K. Steadman D.D.S. in her website, though a person may suffer loss of a tooth or multiple teeth, there are now ways available to replace virtually any missing tooth in a way that will keep these replacements looking completely natural: through dental implants.
+Though a person may suffer loss of a tooth or multiple teeth through activities with heavy physical contact (as concussion lawyer Ali Mokaram states in his website) there are now ways available to replace virtually any missing tooth in a way that will keep these replacements looking completely natural: through dental implants.
 Not only are dental implants a long-term, restorative solution, but these can also improve one’s dental health and hygiene.
 Additionally, dental implants will allow recipients to eat the food they enjoy without any difficulty chewing and without other complications, and help quickly regain a person’s natural-looking smile in no time at all.

 On April 17, 2014, the U.S. Food and Drug Administration issued a safety alert that warned doctors from the continued use of power morcellators in laparoscopic surgery.
 The first to respond to this FDA safety communication notice was Ethicon, the power morcellator manufacturing unit of Johnson & Johnson.
 Ethicon suspended its national and global promotion, sales and distribution of its highly-engineered power morcellators, the Gynecare X-Tract Tissue Morcellator, the Morcellex Sigma Tissue Morcellator System, and the Gynecare Morcellex Tissue Morcellator; it also recallied from the market and requested doctors and hospitals to return their power morcellators to the giant manufacturing firm.